Gulivertx/cbatmo/README.md

 release I have removed Google Cal API, WebcamTraval API and change Swiss Weather API by Dark Sky API.

+## About 2.0.0-dev git branch
+This is the development branch for the next CBatmo version which will rework and include the following features :
+* New Redux reducer / actions for a better store and more comprehensive code
+* New Data Transfert Object (DTO) to manage data received from Netatmo and Darksky API
+* Recognizing dynamically which Netatmo modules are present
+* Give an UI feedback if a module is unavailable (for instance no battery anymore...)

+This is a work in progress and could not work !
+I will tell you when this branch will be ready for test.

 ## Development
 This project is a Web APP write in Javascript with **ReactJS, Redux** for the frontend and **ExpressJS** for the backend.